cgarcia2097/8-Pack/ASSEMBLY.md

 ## Board assembly
 This section delves into the assembly of the 8pack keypad, in chronological order.
 Order of assembly is important, as backtracking the steps requires knowledge of desoldering (a difficult process even for experienced hobbyists).
 There are also sub-steps in the main steps outlined above, which also need to be followed in that order.

 DISCLAIMER: The photos used for this guide both show pictures from Ver 1.2 and Ver 1.4.
-The overall process should not be any different
+However, the assembly guide focuses on Ver 1.4 and above

 # Step 1 - Inspect the parts